| Choosing Your Sofa

 also on its width and height and maximum size that your room will

-- The color.
+allow. - The color.
 It is not

 always advisable to pick the color that looks strong.
 As far as